6.2 Basic Ethical Concepts

 Figure 6.5 Advocacy

 Advocacy includes providing education regarding client rights, supporting autonomy and self-determination, and advocating for client preferences to health care team members and family members.
 Nurses do not make decisions for clients, but instead support them in making their own informed choices.
 At the core of making informed decisions is knowledge.
-Nurses serve an integral role in patient education.
+Nurses serve an integral role in client education.
 Clarifying unclear information, translating medical terminology, and making referrals to other health care team members (within their scope of practice) ensures that clients have the information needed to make treatment decisions aligned with their personal values.

 At times, nurses may find themselves in a position of supporting a client’s decision they do not agree with and would not make for themselves or for the people they love.
 However, self-determination is a human right that honors the dignity and well-being of individuals.
 The nursing profession, rooted in caring relationships, demands that nurses have nonjudgmental attitudes and reflect “unconditional positive regard” for every client.
 Nurses must suspend personal judgement and beliefs when advocating for their clients’ preferences and decision-making.[33]